August 11, 2017 · Written by Foodtolive Team

 Dogs might have a much lower rate of peanut allergies than humans, but they often develop an allergic reaction to other types.
 Walnuts, in particular, can cause severe reactions.

 Pancreatitis is a chronic inflammation that deals severe damage to your pet’s insides and shortens their lifespan.
-It’s mostly caused by consuming too many fat foods.
+It’s mostly caused by consuming too many fatty foods.
 If your dog is already struggling with unhealthy weight, no type of nut is safe for it.

 Bear in mind that nut allergies in dogs can trigger many different symptoms.
 The most common are bald patches, skin irritation, and constant itching.
 However, sometimes nut allergies trigger coughing fits, obsessive licking, skin infections, and even chronic ear infections.